Free interactive D&D 5e SRD stat block

 How to run Vulture

 In a flock, vultures become atmosphere as numbers.
 Six vultures over a road is a clear signal something has died nearby, and the party's tracker can use the orientation of the wheel to pinpoint a corpse within a quarter mile.
-That's the gameplay use: vultures as a passive Survival aid the party can read without rolling.
+That is the gameplay use: vultures as a passive Survival aid the party can read without rolling.
 If you want the birds to actually engage, have them descend on a wounded PC who is bleeding in the open, threaten to peck out an eye, and provide a tense beat for whoever has to swat them off.
-Even then, they flee at the first solid hit.
+Even then they flee at the first solid hit.

 Describe the smell before you describe the birds.
-The vultures are the second sense, not the first.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.